Contemporary Indigenous Australian art: The Top End

 In Arnhem Land in the Northern Territory, men have painted their traditional clan designs.
 The iconography however is quite separate and distinct from that of central Australia.
 In north Queensland and the Torres Strait many communities continue to practice cultural artistic traditions along with voicing strong political and social messages in their work.

 Urban art

 In Indigenous communities across northern Australia most artists have no formal training, their work being based instead on traditional knowledge and skills.
 In southeast Australia other Indigenous artists, often living in the cities, have trained in art schools and universities.
 These artists are frequently referred to as "urban" Indigenous artists, although the term is sometimes controversial, and does not accurately describe the origins of some of these individuals, such as Bronwyn Bancroft who grew up in the town of Tenterfield, New South Wales, Michael Riley who came from rural New South Wales near Dubbo and Moree, or Lin Onus who spent time on his father's traditional country on the Murray River near Victoria's Barmah forest.
 Some, like Onus, were self-taught while others, such as artist Danie Mellor or artist and curator Brenda Croft, completed university studies in fine arts.

+Contemporary Torres Strait Islander art

+In the 1990s a group of younger Torres Strait Island artists, including the award-winning Dennis Nona (b.
+1973), started translating traditional skills into the more portable forms of printmaking, linocut, and etching, as well as larger scale bronze sculptures.
+Other outstanding artists include Billy Missi (1970–2012), known for his decorated black and white linocuts of the local vegetation and eco-systems, and Alick Tipoti (b.1975).
+These and other Torres Strait artists have greatly expanded the forms of Indigenous art within Australia, bringing superb Melanesian carving skills as well as new stories and subject matter.
+The College of Technical and Further Education on Thursday Island was a starting point for young Islanders to pursue studies in art.
+Many went on to further art studies, especially in printmaking, initially in Cairns, Queensland and later at the Australian National University in what is now the School of Art and Design.
+Other artists such as Laurie Nona, Brian Robinson, David Bosun, Glen Mackie, Joemen Nona, Daniel O'Shane, and Tommy Pau are known for their printmaking work.

+An exhibition of Alick Tipoti's work, titled Zugubal, was mounted at the Cairns Regional Gallery in July 2015.